 If you’re an athlete, eating whatever you want can sabotage your training efforts.
 Nutrition is an important piece to the puzzle when it comes to physical activity.
 Following training, you can do all the right things from cooling down to stretching to foam rolling.
 But, if you do not have optimal nutrition, it can hold you back.

 After a workout session, to sufficiently recover, you must replenish your glycogen stores, rehydrate and get enough protein to aid in muscle recovery.
 Consume good carbs such as whole grains, fruits, and sweet potatoes to restore your glycogen stores.
 Eat lean proteins such as chicken and fish to help with muscle recovery.
 Drink plenty of water to restore your fluids after sweating it out.

 Don’t have the energy to finish a workout?
 Start by making your diet a priority.
 Training without optimal nutrition increases the risk of injury.

 One of the top ways to recover from training sessions is an ice bath.
 With the winter coming on, that doesn’t sound very enticing.
 Ice baths have many benefits for recovery though.
 After an intense workout, getting in an ice bath for 10 to 20 minutes helps repair the body.
 Muscles are inflamed the following exercise so the ice helps to reduce the swelling.

 How about lactic acid?

 That burning sensation we feel during the workout needs to be flushed out as well.
-In an ice bath, or cold weather in general, the blood vessels get narrower.
+In an ice bath or cold weather in general, the blood vessels get narrower.
 After getting out of the bath, the body begins to heat back up and the muscles grow warmer.
 What follows is oxygenated blood returns to the muscles to continue the recovery process.
-Is it uncomfortable?
-Very.

 Does it keep your body primed?